wimvanderbauwhede/wimvanderbauwhede.github.io/_posts/articles/2020-09-12-universal-interpreter-part-1.md

 my \blue = \r,\g,\b { b }
 ```

 However, the main reason for using BB types is to make it easier to perform computations on the data structure encoded in the type.
+Constant sum types like `Bool` and `RGB` don't store data to compute on, except in the most trivial way, and are therefore not the main target of this encoding.
+I presented them only because they are the easiest ones to explain.

 The [second part]({{site.url}}/articles/universal-interpreter-part-2) of the article presents a worked example.
-But first, let's look at a few more simple examples explain more features of the BB approach.
+But first, let's look at a few more simple examples explaining more features of the BB approach.

-## The `Maybe` type
+### The `Maybe` type: a sum type with a polymorphic argument

 The Boolean type above had two constructors without arguments.
 A simple algebraic data type where  one of the constructors has an argument is the `Maybe` type: